-What you must pay when Services that are covered for you you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers You pay \$50 per visit to an ambulatory surgical center.
-Note: If you are having surgery in a hospital facility, you You pay \$150 per visit to an should check with your provider about whether you will be an outpatient hospital facility. inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Partial hospitalization services "Partial hospitalization" is a structured program of active You pay \$55 per visit. psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Physician/Practitioner services, including doctor's office For all covered services: visits You pay \$0 per visit if Covered services include: performed by your PCP Medically-necessary medical care or surgery services (visits to your PCP do NOT furnished in a physician's office, certified ambulatory require prior authorization). surgical center, hospital outpatient department, or any other location You pay \$10 per visit if Consultation, diagnosis, and treatment by a specialist performed by a specialist.
-Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: physician services to treat non-emergency conditions such as cold and flu symptoms, allergies, bronchitis, respiratory infection, sinus problems, rash, eye infection, migraine, and more.
+What you must pay when Services that are covered for you you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active You pay \$0. psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+For all covered services: Physician/Practitioner services, including doctor's office visits You pay \$0 (visits to your Covered services include: PCP do NOT require prior Medically-necessary medical care or surgery services authorization). furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: physician services to treat non-emergency conditions such as cold and flu symptoms, allergies, bronchitis, respiratory infection, sinus problems, rash, eye infection, migraine, and more.
 You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
 Refer to the "Additional telehealth services" section in the Medical Benefit Chart for more information.
+Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location of their location